Entry Preparation Tips

 For most categories, attaching supporting files or web URLs to your entries is optional.
 But we strongly recommend that if you have no other materials to append to your entry, you at least provide the URL to your organization's website, so that the judges have access to some additional, basic information about your organization

-3. Focus on Achievements During the Eligiblity Period
+3. Focus on Achievements During the Eligibility Period

-The eligibility period for the 2017 Stevie Awards for Women in Business extends from July 1, 2016 through September 20, 2017.
-(There is no eligibility timeframe for app, website/blog, and lifetime achievement entries.)
+The eligibility period for The 2018 International Business Awards extends from 1 January 2017 through 14 June 2018.
+(There is no eligibility timeframe for website or app entries.)
 While your entries may make reference to achievements from before this period, they should focus extensively on achievements during the eligibility period.
 The judges will not give high scores to your entries if they don't.

 4. How to Submit Entries for Multiple Clients